Glossary

 SOLID : Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion (Design principles)

 SSA : Static Single Assignment - a property of intermediate representations (IRs) used in compilers.
 SSA is a popular technique in modern compilers to make optimizations and analysis simpler and more efficient.
 Each variable is assigned exactly once and is immutable after assignment.
 If a variable is updated, a new variable is created instead.
-Refer also to Phi functions.
+Refer also to Phi Functions.

 STL : Standard Template Library